-- Names of the parties; - Specific Prohibited Conduct and related Policy violations at issue; - Description of alleged facts and other information supporting the Formal Referral, including the date, time, and location of the alleged conduct as best developed during Intake and Assessment; - For students and faculty respondents, identifying whether the Type 1 or Type 2 Grievance Procedures will be followed; - The maximum possible sanctions that may be imposed if Respondent is found responsible - A link to the relevant Grievance Procedures; and

-• A reminder of the support and other resources available to both parties, including the ability to have an attorney serve in the role of Support Person.
+- Names of the parties; - Specific Prohibited Conduct and related Policy violations at issue; - Description of alleged facts and other information supporting the Formal Referral, including the date, time, and location of the alleged conduct as best developed during Intake and Assessment; - For students and faculty respondents, identifying whether the Type 1 or Type 2 Grievance Procedures will be followed; - Where Type 2 Grievance Procedures will be followed, notice that evidence not identified during the investigation might not be considered at the hearing; - The maximum possible sanctions that may be imposed if Respondent is found responsible - A link to the relevant Grievance Procedures; and - A reminder of the support and other resources available to both parties, including the ability to have an attorney serve in the role of Support Person. - The Title IX Coordinator will provide an updated notice in the event of new allegations of Prohibited Conduct that arise during the course of the investigation that could subject either party to new or additional sanctions under this Policy.
+The updated notice will include the specific Prohibited Conduct and related Policy violations at issue.